lafkyc/Awesome-EE/README.md

 ###
-This is a work in progress, but a collection of my own and links to other's references that I am collecting.
-Perhaps it will benefit others the way it has benefitted me!
+This is a work in progress, but perhaps it will benefit others the way it has benefitted me!